solbody-protocol/solbody-protocol/docs/services.md

 ### Run your own services, all at once

 Above, we ran all services separately.
-You can also run [Ocean Barge](https://github.com/oceanprotocol/barge) to conveniently run them all at once.
+You can also run [Solbody Barge](https://github.com/solbodyprotocol/barge) to conveniently run them all at once.